cogentcore/core/docs/content/basics/0-apps.md

 After calling [[gi.NewAppBody]], you add content to the [[gi.Body]] that was returned, which is typically given the local variable name `b` for body.

-Then, after adding content to your body, you can create and start a window from it using [[gi.Body.StartMainWindow]].
+Then, after adding content to your body, you can create and start a window from it using [[gi.Body.RunMainWindow]].

 Therefore, the standard structure of a Cogent Core app looks like this: